Strong Q1 funding performance

 As loan demand from the Municipal sector is expected to remain solid in Q2, KBN will continue its funding activity looking for opportunities in the public markets in general, while keeping focus on the private placement and retail markets.

-With regard to KBN’s benchmark programme, KBN foresees another 2 benchmark transactions during 2018 with a maturity focus of 3-10 years.
+With regard to KBN’s benchmark programme, KBN foresees another 2 benchmark transactions during 2016 with a maturity focus of 3-10 years.
 These will be focused in either EUR or USD and the current expectation is that KBN will next look to access the market during Q2.
-KBN also plans to re-enter the public Green Bond market during the year.
+KBN also hopes to re-enter the public Green Bond market during the latter part of the year.

 The KBN Funding Team